luroc/reactjs.org/content/tutorial/tutorial.md

 ```

 Now if you run `npm start` in the project folder and open `http://localhost:3000` in the browser, you should see an empty tic-tac-toe field.

-We recommend following [these instructions](https://babeljs.io/docs/editors/) to configure syntax highlighting for your editor.

 </details>